vincentdephily/emlop/README.md

 first letter.
 This file doesn't show everything, see `emlop --help` and `emlop <sucommand> --help` for complete and up to date usage info.

+Shell autocompletion is available.
+If you have installed emlop manually, generate the completion script for your shell with the `complete` subcommand.

 ### Subcommands and arguments

 Show log of sucessful merges and syncs: